hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 Icons in ListItems are optional.
 Generally we recommend letting the text speak for itself, but icons can add value in the following situations:

 - When they reinforce the content, e.g., `edit` for an edit or rename action.
-- In Critical ListItems; read more about [how color blind users see critical actions](/components/dropdown?tab=accessibility) in our UIs.
+- When using Critical ListItems; read more about [how color blind users see critical actions](/components/dropdown?tab=accessibility) in our UIs.
-- To avoid mixing and matching icon use in the same List, e.g., if using an icon in one ListItem, try using an icon in all ListItems.
+- To avoid inconsistent icon use within the same List.
+Instead use icons in all ListItems.
 Doing so keeps the text aligned so the eye can scan the list of options more easily.

 !!!
 Do

+Use icons consistently and when they reinforce the content.

 <div class="hds-dropdown__content">
   <Doc::ListContainer class="hds-dropdown__list">